awsdocs/amazon-ec2-user-guide/doc_source/ami-deprecate.md

 A deprecated AMI is an AMI whose deprecation date is in the past\.
 If you have set the deprecation date to a date in the future, the AMI is not yet deprecated\.

 **To include all deprecated AMIs when describing all AMIs**
-Use the [describe\-images](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-images.html) command and specify the `--include-deprecated` parameter with a value of `true` to include all deprecated AMIs that are not owned by you in the results\.
+Use the [describe\-images](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-images.html) command and specify the `--include-deprecated` parameter to include all deprecated AMIs that are not owned by you in the results\.

 ```
 aws ec2 describe-images \
     --region us-east-1 \
     --owners 123456example
-    --include-deprecated true
+    --include-deprecated
 ```

 **To describe the deprecation date of an AMI**
 Use the [describe\-images](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-images.html) command and specify the ID of the AMI\.

-Note that if you specify `--include-deprecated false` together with the AMI ID, the deprecated AMI will be returned in the results\.
+Note that if you specify `--no-include-deprecated` together with the AMI ID, the deprecated AMI will be returned in the results\.

 ```
 aws ec2 describe-images \